 You can relieve your sciatic pain by strengthening the back muscles.

-• Lie down on your stomach and with legs put together.
+- Lie down on your stomach and with your legs put together.
 Your arms should be placed by your sides with your palms facing up.

-• Remain in this position for 5 breaths, and then return back to the mat.
+- Remain in this position for 5 breaths, and then return to the mat.

 5. Pigeon

-Do the Pigeon pose as deeply as you want to reach the discomforting areas if your thighs, hips, and lower back.
+Do the Pigeon pose as deeply as you want to reach the discomforting areas of your thighs, hips, and lower back?

-• Remain the pose while your hands are resting on your right leg or hips, or pull out your hands in front of you, so that your torso could rest over the right knee.
+- Remain the pose while your hands are resting on your right leg or hips, or pull out your hands in front of you, so that your torso can rest over the right knee.

 6. Reclining Big Toe Pose

-This is a Reclining Big Toe variation done with a bent knee for better focusing on stretching the lower back as well as the raised leg’s hamstring.
+This is a Reclining Big Toe variation done with a bent knee for better focus on stretching the lower back as well as the raised leg’s hamstring.

 7. Half Wheel